 Events Research Program and Pilot Events

-The Government has been working with representatives from industry and civil society to explore when and how events with larger crowd sizes, less social distancing or in settings where transmission is more likely (i.e. indoors), will be able to return safely.
+The Government has been working with representatives from industry and civil society to explore how events with larger crowd sizes, less social distancing or in settings where transmission is more likely (i.e. indoors), are able to return safely.
 This includes sports events, music festivals and large weddings and conferences.

-The Government is running a scientific Events Research Programme in the spring, including a series of pilots using enhanced testing approaches and other measures to run events.
+The Government also ran a scientific Events Research Programme in the spring, including a series of pilots using enhanced testing approaches and other measures to run events.
 The first pilots took place in Liverpool, and explored how different approaches to social distancing, ventilation and test-on-entry protocols could ease opening and maximise participation, including the use of lateral flow tests.

-Ahead of Step 4, as more is understood about the impact of vaccines on transmission and more people have been vaccinated, the Government will review social distancing measures.
-This will help inform decisions on the timing and circumstances under which rules on 1m+, face masks and other measures may be lifted.
+The Government will continue to review social distancing measures.
+This will help inform decisions on the timing and circumstances under which rules on 1m+, face masks and other measures may be re-instated.

 The government recently published a document that commits to looking at “whether and how Covid-status certification might be used to reopen our economy, reduce restrictions on social contact and improve safety"

 The government is also looking at whether those who have tested positive for the virus within the past six months may have natural immunity.

 The Safer Events Organiser course equips professional events organisers with accreditation and practical training for planning safer events, and is fully CPD Certified.
 The CPD Certification Service provides recognised independent CPD accreditation compatible with global CPD requirements, which will help the events sector to build consumer confidence in safe event planning.
 Those wishing to complete the training and accreditation can do so here.

 Keep track of everything Safer Event related and by subscribing to the Safer Events - A Framework for Action white paper.